-A module is available to use the tidal potential forcing and is activated with with key_tide.
+A module is available to compute the tidal potential and use it in the momentum equation.
+This option is activated when key\tide is defined.

-Concerning the tidal potential, some parameters are available in namelist nam_tide:
+Some parameters are available in namelist nam\tide:

-- ln_tide_pot activate the tidal potential forcing
+- ln\tide\pot activate the tidal potential forcing

-- nb_harmo is the number of constituent used
+- nb\harmo is the number of constituent used

 - clname is the name of constituent

-The tide is generated by the forces of gravity of the Earth-Moon and Earth-Sun sytem; they are expressed as the gradient of the astronomical potential $(\vec{\nabla}\Pi_a)$.
+The tide is generated by the forces of gravity of the Earth-Moon and Earth-Sun sytem; they are expressed as the gradient of the astronomical potential $(\vec{\nabla}\Pi_a)$ .